eremeeveugene/Frontend-Mentor-WPF/README.md

 ## Automation Jobs

 I've created automation jobs for this repository to streamline the development process.
-These jobs are defined in the dotnet.yml file and include steps for building the project, running tests with coverage, checking code style, and generating and uploading coverage reports.
-The jobs run on every push and pull request to the 'develop' branch.
+These jobs are defined in the `dotnet.yml` file and include steps for building the project and checking code style.
+The jobs run on every push and pull request to the `develop` branch.

 ## QR Code Component

 https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H

 <details>
-    <summary>Screenshots</summary>
+    <summary><strong>Screenshots</strong></summary>

 ### Expected Result
 ![Expected Result](https://github.com/user-attachments/assets/43b27cfc-be88-40d5-b96a-e08882f3debc)